 Are you wondering what are the best things to do in Scotland you need to include in your trip?
 Read on to make sure you don't miss out on these big ones, taken straight from our travel guide.

 The largest piece of pitchstone in the UK, An Sgùrr (1289ft) is the obvious destination for a hike.
-Actually, the route up is not as daunting as the cliffs suggest; the path is signposted left from the main road, crossing boggy moor to approach the summit from the north via a saddle (3–4hr return).
-The rewards are wonderful views to Muck and Rùm.
+The route up is not as daunting as the cliffs suggest; the path is signposted left from the main road, crossing the boggy moor to approach the summit from the north via a saddle (3–4hr return).
+The rewards are wonderful views of Muck and Rùm.

 Traditional New Year celebrations, with whisky, dancing and fireworks staving off the midwinter chill.
 When hardline Scottish Protestant clerics in the sixteenth century abolished Christmas for being a Catholic mass, the Scots, not wanting to miss out on a mid-winter knees-up, instead put their energy into greeting the New Year, or Hogmanay.

 Though it’s a dying custom, this still takes the form of the tradition of ‘first-footing’ – visiting your neighbours and bearing gifts.
 All this neighbourly greeting means a fair bit of partying, and no one is expected to go to work the next day, or, indeed, the day after that.
 Even today, 1 January is a public holiday in the rest of the UK, but only in Scotland does the holiday extend to the next day too.

 3. Take up active sports in the Cairngorm mountains